RageCage64/eznet-cli/README.md

-# eznetstat: A command line application with netstat shortcuts
+# eznet-cli: A command line application with netstat shortcuts

 Have you ever needed to remember how to check what process is on a port and forgotten how to do it?
 There are loads of netstat commands that can be tricky to remember.
 This is a work in progress command line application to give direct shortcuts to those netstat operations.